-- In order to increase water intake, it is preferred to avoid floral foam.
+- To increase water intake, it is preferred to avoid floral foam.
 If you are designing roses in floral foam, soak foam thoroughly in a preservative solution.
 Never adjust the height of flowers in foam.

 - If foliage seems dry, mist the foliage lightly, but do not mist the blooms.
 Water droplets are breeding grounds for fungus, also known as botrytis.

 While processing the roses, you may come across some roses with spots on the outside two guard petals.
 Do not panic: these petals have purposely not been removed at the farm in order to protect the rose from any shipping damage.
 Also, in case you come across any black edging, do not panic: this is Mother Nature (caused by cold days at the farm during the growing process), and it is not an indication of poor quality.

 Processing the flowers any different from described above (for instance: using and selling the roses immediately upon receiving) may result in quality problems.

 Tip: increase consumer interest in colored varieties with a special promotion on a multi-color arrangement!